Sourabhchaurasiya/Making-Descriptive-Neural-Network/README.md

 Generalization & Evaluation:
       o prevent overfitting and evaluate performance, the project includes regularization techniques.
 K-fold cross-validation splits the data into k folds, training on k–1 folds and validating on the remaining fold, results are averaged over all folds

+In The End made a Neural Network model with Fashion Dataset